imanshirani/TimelinePro/README.md

     **Toolbar (Optional but Recommended):**
     * Go to `Script` > `Run Script`.
     * Select `launch_timeline.py` File, click `Open`.
-    * Now, you can see `TimelinePro` under Old Timeline
+    * Now, you can see `TimelinePro` under the original Timeline

 ***